rkgoktas/BETR-QWASI-LU-v1.0/index.md

-Welcome to BETR-QWASI-LU-v1.0 website!

-BETR-QWASI-LU-v1.0 is a spatially resolved QWASI model for vertically layered coastal waters with Uncertainty Analysis.

 BETR-QWASI-LU has been developed as a part of a research project funded by The Scientific and Technological Research Council of Turkey (TUBITAK) (Project Number: 118Y155).